-Whilst good forecasting practices can help to reduce the risk of having call volumes you can't handle, unexpected events can suddenly introduce volumes you can't handle that lead to longer wait times or engaged signals and with it, increasingly frustrated customers, lost orders and brand reputation damage.
+Whilst good forecasting practices can help to reduce the risk of having call volumes you can't handle, unexpected events can and do happen and you can suddenly experience call volumes you can't handle leading to longer wait times or engaged signals and with it, increasingly frustrated customers, lost orders and brand or reputation damage.

 Reasons to use an overflow call centre

 One of the toughest things about running a contact centre is trying to ensure you have the right amount of staff on the phones at the right time when customers are calling you.
 But like most businesses, call centres are prone to random events that can impact even the best-laid plans.

 Wild weather, unexpected sick leave, can quickly add unexpected call volumes to your business and dramatically increase wait times for customers.
 In a service call centre where customers are calling for general enquiries a few extra minutes may not matter whereas for sales-based call centres, every lost call is lost revenue.

 Unfortunately, unforeseen circumstances are often at the root cause of needing a third-party to handle a dramatic influx of calls, and fast.

 Product recalls, a negative media story, a viral social media post and more often lead to a massive increase in call volumes that not only need to be answered, but also need a strategy on how to handle the calls.

 3. Scheduled Relief